yudasong/policy_adapt/README.md

-# Code for paper Provably Efficient Model-based Policy Adaptation
+# Code for the ICML 2020 paper Provably Efficient Model-based Policy Adaptation

+Link to the paper: [Provably Efficient Model-based Policy Adaptation](https://arxiv.org/abs/2006.08051)

 This code is partly based on  the [pytorch implementation of PPO](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).